ItachiUchiha1998/chatroom-app/README.md

 libraries used : Socket.IO for bidirectional communication between servers
                  Mongoose for storing data in Mongo Database

-Private messages can be sent by typing /w [username] before your message and this message will not be stored in database.
+Private messages can be sent by typing  '/w [username]' without qoutes  before your message and this message will not be stored in database.